 If the child stops very often while reading the sentence or has difficulty with more than 4 words in the sentence or reads it as a string of words than show her/him the list of words.

-If the child reads the sentences fluently and with ease, then ask her to read the story.
-This is the level 2 text.
+If the child reads the sentences fluently and with ease, then ask her/him to read the story.

 Words